 We have these items available to EDUCATORS (formal and non-formal) to help students better understand their own watersheds.
 Please note: the availability of the ROW Exhibit is limited due to the library tour.
-TO REQUEST - Complete this form and return to Monica Kilpatrick by email Monica.Kilpatrick@dnr.ga.gov or mail to Georgia Project WET, 2 Martin Luther King Jr Dr SE, Suite 1462 East, Atlanta, Georgia 30334.
+TO REQUEST - Complete this form and return to Monica Kilpatrick by email Monica.Kilpatrick@dnr.ga.gov or mail to Georgia Project WET, 2 Martin Luther King Jr Dr SE, Suite 1462, Atlanta, Georgia 30334.

-Pick Up Date Return Date Item Description Non-point Source Pollution EnviroScape Model that allow learners to see pollution and runoff Wetlands EnviroScape Model that allows learner to see wetlands in action.
-River of Words Exhibit Student's award winning poetry and art on a large popup display
+Pick Up Date Return Date ltem Description Non-point Source Pollution EnviroScape Model that allows learners to see pollution and runoff Wetlands EnviroScape Model that allows learner to see wetlands in action Drinking Water/Wastewater Treatment Enviroscape Allows learners to experience a River to River treatment system River of Words Exhibit Student's award winning poetry and art on a large popup display. limited availability